-Extensive use is made of video-link technology and teleconferencing to maximise the participation of all parties.
-In addition, staff endeavour to contact the subject person to encourage them to attend the hearing and to provide their views about the application.
-Reflective of the Tribunal's ongoing commitment to ensuring active participation, the subject person participated in 82% of all hearings, in person, via video conference or by telephone.
-This represents a substantial 5% increase on the last reporting year.
+The Division's staff endeavour to contact the subject person to encourage them to attend the hearing and to provide their views about the application.
+Reflective of the Tribunal's ongoing commitment to ensuring active participation, during the reporting period prior to the onset of COVID-19, the subject person participated in 79% of substantive hearings (30% in person, 30% by telephone and 19% by video conference).
+Due to COVID-19, all participation is currently by video conference or telephone, but despite this, the subject person has participated in 80% of substantive hearings since 1 April 2020.